Browns Canyon

 Michael Kunkel and Jerry Mallett formed Friends of Browns Canyon in 2002 as a 501(c)(3) nonprofit organization dedicated to protecting the unique, unspoiled landscape in and around Browns Canyon.
 Since then, Friends of Browns Canyon has supported legislative efforts to protect Browns Canyon as wilderness, the highest level of protection available for public lands.
 After congressional politics and gridlock prevented a wilderness designation, President Barack Obama designated Browns Canyon National Monument on February 19, 2015.

-Following the national monument designation, Friends of Browns Canyon led a broad coalition of local and regional stakeholders in working with the Bureau of Land Management and the U.S. Forest Service to create a management plan that ensures adequate protection for the unique landscape and natural resources of Browns Canyon.
+Following the national monument designation, Friends of Browns Canyon led a broad coalition of local and regional stakeholders in working with the Bureau of Land Management (BLM) and the U.S. Forest Service (USFS) to create a management plan that ensures adequate protection for the unique landscape and natural resources of Browns Canyon.
+We remain committed to the long-term stewardship and conservation of the National Monument.
 To learn more about our history, click here.

 Our Mission